 No safety steps have been skipped in making the Covid-19 vaccines.
 Covid-19 vaccines have gone through the same safety steps and studies as other vaccines.
 Medical researchers were able to make the vaccines quickly because of years of earlier research and money from the federal government.

 Covid-19 vaccines work for everyone ages 16 and older.
-All Covid-19 vaccines were tested in clinical studies with tens of thousands of people of different ages, races, and ethnicities to make sure they were safe and worked.
+All Covid-19 vaccines were tested in clinical studies with tens of thousands of people of different ages, races, and ethnicities to make sure they were safe and effective.

 The Covid-19 vaccines cannot change your DNA.
 The mRNA (messenger RNA) in the Pfizer and Moderna Covid-19 vaccines is not able to change or modify a person’s genetic makeup (DNA), because it never enters the center of cells, which is where DNA is made.
 After the mRNA does its job, it is destroyed by the body.